-Using these guidelines when soundproofing a classroom will greatly increase the student’s ability to understand the instructor and create a better learning environment.
+Using these guidelines when soundproofing a classroom will greatly increase the student’s ability to understand the instructor.
+Also, this will also create a better learning environment.

-To create this better learning environment, we suggest using our AlphaSorb Fabric Wrapped Wall Panels.
+To create this better learning environment, we suggest using our AlphaSorb® Fabric Wrapped Acoustic Panels.
 Installing the panels on the rear wall opposite the instructor will cut down on the excessive noise reverberation and echoing.
 The panels will answer your acoustical and aesthetic needs with their strong sound absorbing performance, durability and elegant appearance.

-Adding Sonex Contour Acoustic Ceiling tiles to the rear ceiling area will help with the projection of the instructors voice.
-Sonex ceiling tiles without backers are designed to be used as acoustic wall panels or ceiling tiles and are installed with a water base adhesive.
+Adding Sonex® Contour Ceiling Tiles to the rear ceiling area will help with the projection of the instructors voice.
+Sonex® Contour Panels do not have a backer and are for mounting as an acoustic wall panel or ceiling tile using a water base adhesive.

 To learn more about how Acoustical Solutions can solve your noise control problems, use our contact form, call one of our Acoustical Sales Consultants at (800) 782-5742, or visit us on the web at acousticalsolutions.com.